-The SDP@HA is robust because it (1) recovers from Central/Backup failure, (2) allows any device to detect loss of service, (3) requests Central election when Central disappears, (4) hands over the Central/Backup to a more powerful new device, and (5) preserves service lifetime of resource lean devices.
+Robust Architecture: The SDP@HA is robust because it (1) detects (through polling) and recovers from Central/ Backup failure, (2) allows any device to detect loss of services and inform Central, (3) allows any device to request Central election when Central is found missing, (4) hand over of Central/Backup functions to a more powerful new device, and (5) preserves service lifetime of resource lean devices.

 Polling is used to ensure the online status of Central and Backup.
-Central polls Backup periodically, to which Backup sends a reply.
+Central polls the Backup periodically, to which, the Backup replies.
 Retransmission is used for reliability.
 When Central finds the Backup not responding, it will remove Backup from its ServiceLookUp table and RankList.
-The next device in RankList will be chosen as the new Backup.
+The next device in RankList becomes the new Backup.
 On the other hand if the Backup finds the Central is not polling, it will elect itself as the new Central and inform the network of its new status.
-The rest of the members will reroute messages to this new Central.
+The rest of the members will reroute their messages to this new Central.

-As mentioned earlier in section 3.2.3, service registration leases are renewed to indicate the online status of a 300D device, while 3D devices are polled periodically by Central.
-Also, if an action requested by a Control device is not executed, it will send a notice to the Central.
+As mentioned earlier, service registration leases are renewed to indicate the online status of a 300D device, while 3D devices are polled periodically by Central.
+If an action requested by a Control device is not executed, it will send a notice to the Central.
 Central will poll the failing device to check if it is still alive.
 Meanwhile if a device finds the Central missing after a timeout, it may request for a Central election.
 All these steps lead towards detecting a missing service and add to the robustness of the system.